 Early and Late Season Approaches

-When it comes to early season popper and surface iron fishing on foamers, Zorn breaks down the tackle of choice.
-“For poppers, the big Halcos are the best.
-Surface irons are a lot of fun.
-I like the Salas 6x Tady 45 or the Oct 10.”
+When it comes to early season popper and surface iron fishing on foamers, big Halcos are great.
+Surface irons are a lot of fun, too.

-“The reels are spooled with all Spectra run to a short 100-pound fluoro leader.
-Some guys will fish a 60 or 80-pound mono top shot.”
+Spool reels with all Spectra run to a short 100-pound fluoro leader.
+Some guys will fish a 60 or 80-pound mono top shot.

 Where to Go and How to Find the So Cal Bluefin